Mera Peak Climbing

 Soon you will summit Mera Peak (6,476 m/21,247 feet) and descend back to Khare.
 The achievement of reaching the peak is sure to fill you with a profound sense of accomplishment.
 Eventually, you will arrive back in Lukla and fly back to Kathmandu the next day.
 It's indeed fun to reflect back on your incredible journey, sharing stories and memories of your Mera Peak Expedition.

-Climbing Mera Peak is not just an adventure; it is a life-changing experience.
-The beauty of the Himalayas, the warmth of the Sherpa culture, and the sense of accomplishment at reaching the summit crafts memories that will stay with you forever.
+Climbing Mera Peak is not just an adventure, it is a life-changing experience.
+The beauty of the Himalayas, the warmth of the Sherpa culture, and the sense of accomplishment will craft memories and we will narrate it to the world.

 Outline Itinerary